noahpolimon/reiter/README.md

 - Creates an iterator that skips `n` elements every time it yields an element.

 `.stepBy(n)`
 - Simillar to `.skipEvery()`.
-However the first element of the iterator is yielded, then `n` elements are skipped.
+However the first element of the iterator is yielded, then `n - 1` elements are skipped.

 > ...more to come